 Cancer Biology is a synthetic course that provides students with a comprehensive introduction to cancer and that ranges in scope from causes to cures.
 By conceptualizing the cellular and molecular basis of known cancer diseases, the students will be prepared to engage in discussions of drug development and clinical strategies.
 The course also considers public health and epidemiological approaches that are used to monitor environmental exposures associated with increased cancer risk.
-Lab exercises, service learning projects, guest speakers from the Atlanta-based cancer community and field trips to relevant off-campus sites will arranged to allow students to engage in discussion of state-of-the-art cancer research, treatment, policy, prevention and care.
-Prerequisites: completion of BIO 201 with a C- or higher.
-BIO 224 is an SL/AC designated course.
+Includes lecture and laboratory.
+Lab exercises, service learning projects, guest speakers from the Atlanta-based cancer community and field trips to relevant off-campus sites will be arranged to allow students to engage in discussion of state-of-the-art cancer research, treatment, policy, prevention and care.
+Pre-requisites: completion of BIO 201 with a C- or higher.
+BIO 224 is an SL-X designated course.
 A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.

-BIO 252 Biology Seminar (2 hours)
+BIO 252 Biology Seminar (1 hour)

-This is a "capstone" course for biology majors.
-The two-part course is designed to introduce students to the mechanics and intellectual components of being a scientist.
-The first half introduces the process of researching, locating, interpreting and presenting information from the professional scientific literature.
-The second half cultivates the skills for framing, researching, preparing and presenting a formal public address on a topic of biological interest.
+This course introduces students to the mechanics and intellectual components of being a scientist.
+During this class, students cultivate the skills for framing, researching, preparing and presenting a formal public address on a topic of biological interest (from the biological literature).
 Offered annually in the spring.
-Prerequisites: BIO 102, CHM 102 (with laboratory, CHM 102L); recommended for students with sophomore or junior standing.
+Prerequisites: BIO 102 and CHM 102 (with laboratory, CHM 102L); recommended for students with sophomore or junior standing.